sunnyfloyd/master-notes/devops-and-deployment/docker.md

 ## Image

 - **Docker image** is just a package template that is used to create containers.
 - Image can be viewed as a set of layers where each command inside a Dockerfile is a separate layer.
 Each layer is cached and **can be re-used if no changes were made within this layer and layers before it**.
 It is therefore important to think through the order of each command to optimize building process.
 - Docker image is read-only - after code is built image is locked.
 To make changes in code it needs to be rebuilt and new image needs to be created.
 - Images for different technologies are available on **Docker Hub**.
+- Anything that is not required to run application should be added to `.dockerignore` so that it is not included in `COPY . .`

 ## Volumes